uaf-arctic-eco-modeling/dvm-dos-tem/docs/_sources/examples_and_tutorials/basic_model_run.rst.txt

   $ docker compose up -d

-You should get something like the following, and then running ``$ docker ps`` you should see that two of the containers are running.
+You should get something like the following, and then running ``$ docker ps`` you should see that some of the containers are running.
 For our use case, we do not need the ``cpp-dev`` or the ``dvmdostem-build`` containers to keep running.
 They exit immediately, and that is OK.

 .. image:: ../images/examples_and_tutorials/basic_model_run/docker_containers.png
    :width: 600
    :alt: docker containers

+Note that ``docker compse up`` with no additional arugments will start all the containers specified in the compose file.
+If you wish you can bring up specific services by naming them on the command line, i.e. ``docker compose up -d dvmdostem-autocal``, which will start only the auto-calibration service.

 With a running container, the most basic thing you can do is log in and poke around.
 Try this now by running: